JacobJeppesen/PublicSectorConsultancy/potato_nematode_predictor/notebooks/02_Plot.md

 # The path to the project (so absoute file paths can be used throughout the notebook)
 PROJ_PATH = Path.cwd().parent

-# Define which field polygons should be used for analysis (2017 to 2019 seem to follow the same metadata format)
+# Define which field polygons should be used for analysis (2017 to 2019 follow the same metadata format)
 FIELD_POLYGONS = ['FieldPolygons2017', 'FieldPolygons2018', 'FieldPolygons2019']

 # Set seed for random generators